PubInv/ATX-Preemie/incubator/three-minute-video-script.md

 Cameron: If no battery power is avaliable, the swaddle is still a convenient way to hold, carry, and transport the baby when not in the mother's arms.
 We support the "Kangaroo Care" model of infant care, but want to give health care workers an inexpensive option when the mother is sick or incapacitated or for transport to a better clinic.

+Note: This script can currently be read in 2:00 minutes.
+We need to expand links to various systems.